 Students participate in an extensive exam review before the end of the junior and senior year.
 After successful completion of the senior-year course work, students are eligible to complete the National Board of Respiratory Care (NBRC) board examinations to attain the Registered Respiratory Therapist (RRT) credential.

-When you successfully complete the Respiratory Care Program, you will receive a Bachelor of Science in Health Professions from the University of Minnesota Rochester and a certificate of completion from Mayo School of Health Sciences.
+When you successfully complete the Respiratory Care Program, you will receive a Bachelor of Science in Health Professions from the University of Minnesota Rochester and a certificate of completion from Mayo Clinic School of Health Sciences.

 For the majority of the Respiratory Care Program, your learning schedule will include eight-hour and 12-hour days, five days a week

-Each year, Mayo School of Health Sciences admits up to 20 students to the Respiratory Care Program.
+Each year, Mayo Clinic School of Health Sciences admits up to 20 students to the Respiratory Care Program.
 This ensures you will receive close one-on-one instruction and a comprehensive educational experience.